Ubrelvy: 7 things you should know

 - If needed, a second dose may be taken but this must be at least 2 hours after the first dose.
 Advise patients that they should not take more than 200 mg in 24 hours.
 It is not known if it is safe to treat more than 8 migraines in 30 days.

 - Use the 50mg dosage for people already taking CYP3A4 inhibitors, BCRP and P-gp only inhibitors, and for severe renal and hepatic impairment.
 Use the 100mg dosage for people taking CYP3A4 inducers.
-Avoid Ubrelvy with strong CYP3A4 inducers and in end-stage renal disease.
+Avoid Ubrelvy with strong CYP3A4 inducers and end-stage renal disease.

 - There is not enough data to know the effect Ubrelvy has during pregnancy on the unborn child.
 There are no data on the effect of Ubrelvy during lactation.